High Court of Tanzania

 October 1974

-Convictions for common assault quashed where eyewitnesses unreliable and guilt not proved beyond reasonable doubt.
+Convictions for common assault quashed where witness evidence and facts failed to prove guilt beyond reasonable doubt.

 18 October 1974